2007 Christmas violence in Kandhamal: Total casualties and damages

 Initial governmental reports suggested that more than 100 churches and church institutions, including hostels, convents and about 700 houses and other structures were burnt in the riots and three persons killed (all Christians).
 More than 837 families were left homeless.
 A report by the National Commission for Minorities, suggested more than 730 houses were destroyed and 95 churches were burnt.
-The Communalism combat reported 85-95 churches and 94-96 Christian institutions institutions were burnt down, vandalized or damaged; homes were also looted of jewellery and other valuables.
+The Communalism combat reported 85-95 churches and 94-96 Christian institutions were burnt down, vandalized or damaged; homes were also looted of jewellery and other valuables.

 The All India Christian Council (AICC) study team stated that in December 2007, Hindu nationalists murdered a total of 50 Christians, destroyed 730 housing units and 95 churches.
 In the numerous relief camps set up by State government, hundreds of displaced Christians were made to stay.

-The general secretary of the Kandhamal district's Christian Endeavour Union, suggested that 100 houses belonging to Christians were burnt in Godapur, Brahmanigaon, Barakhama, and some other villages on 26-27 December 2007.
+The general secretary of the Kandhamal district's Christian Endeavour Union, suggested that 100 houses belonging to Christians were burnt in Godapur, Brahmanigoan, Barakhama, and some other villages on 26–27 December 2007.
 He also visited Godapur and Brahmanigaon villages to take a look of the situation, and suspected that these houses were burnt sown by sections of "Hinditva Activists" who may have been incited by the Maoists.

 Investigations

 Many members of the Hindu community have claimed that Christian show of religiosity, and the financial privilege that enabled such an exhibition, contributed to the rioting.
 While some Hindu organisations suggested that disturbances were the result of ethnic tensions in the area, mainly between the Dalit Pana community and the Adivasi Kandhas.

 Independent experts found that in terms of the violence and planning it across the mountainous areas, the violence was orchestrated and the police had prior information about the Hindutva organisations planning to riot.
-The celebration of Chief Minister Naveen Patnaik's party's 10th anniversary coincided with the turmoil.
+The celebration of Chief Minister of Odisha Naveen Patnaik's party's 10th anniversary coincided with the turmoil.
 The celebration demanded that a significant number of the state police forces be relocated from districts to Bhubaneswar, the state capital.
 The police found it challenging to react to the developing situation in Kandhamal between 24 and 25 December.
 Hindutva organizations claimed the violent uprising of Hindus stemmed from Christian conversions and the actions of Maoist organizations, resulting in the 2007 Kandhamal riots.